Automatic Timer Relay Using Alarm

 Testing & Final Adjustments

-- Record operational results for maintenance and future reference.
+- Document wiring and test results for maintenance reference.

 Frequently Asked Questions - Automatic Timer Relay Using Alarm: